paulvha/airquality/README.md

 While most AQI use a combination of pollutants, this library is only using PM2.5 and/or PM10 to determine an index.
 So it is not a 100% correct.

-I have used the AQI definitions from the USA, Europe, India, Canada and UK .
+I have used the Air Quality definitions from the USA, Europe, India, Canada and UK.

 It is designed and tested only for ESP32.
 See document for reasons

 ## Prerequisites
 Examples 10 has a dependency on other libraries.
-Documented in sketch
+Documented in sketch.

 ## Software installation
 Obtain the zip and install like any other